Rail Pass in hand on train platform Photo by 戸山 神奈 on Unsplash

 As my day in Osaka winds down, I have a choice: head straight back to Tokyo, or catch the sunset from somewhere with a view.
 The Umeda Sky Building wins almost every time.

 I usually spend about thirty minutes up here, letting the day settle into memory.
-This is when I start thinking about the train ride home from osaka station, but I'm not in a rush.
-The last comfortable shinkansen back to Tokyo doesn't leave until after 9 PM.
+This is when I start thinking about the train ride home from Osaka Station, but I'm not in a rush.
+The last comfortable Shinkansen back to Tokyo doesn't leave until after 9 pm.

 Back to Tokyo: What This Day Trip Gave Me

 The journey back to Tokyo always feels different from the morning trip south.
-I'm carrying the taste of real takoyaki, the memory of conversations with strangers, and a subtle shift in perspective that comes from stepping outside your daily routine.
+I'm carrying the taste of authentic takoyaki, the memory of conversations with strangers, and a subtle shift in perspective that comes from stepping outside your daily routine.

 On the train, after one of my favorite Tokyo tours, I usually review photos on my phone and realize I didn't take many.
 That's a good sign.
 When you're constantly documenting an experience, you're not fully living it.
-My best day trips to Osaka are the ones where I forget to perform the role of tourist and just exist as someone exploring a neighboring city.
+My best trips to Osaka are the ones where I forget to perform the role of tourist and just exist as someone exploring a neighboring city.
 By the time Tokyo's Station appears outside the window, I'm ready to be home.
 But I'm also already thinking about when I'll make this trip again.

 What Makes This Different from Typical Tours